Our committee is made up of representatives from all over Australia and include parents and siblings of people with Angelman syndrome.

 Sue is a founding family with ASAA, having attended the first meeting in Sydney in 1993 and has continued to make a valuable contribution for nearly three decades.

-She is a part-time teacher in xxx and is interesting in social inclusion and travel with Angelman syndrome.
-Sue is a member of (insert).
+She is a part-time teacher and is interested in social inclusion and travel with Angelman syndrome.

 Paul lives in Canberra with his wife Felicity their three sons.
 His middle son, Sebastian has Angelman syndrome (Deletion).

-He has perviously been a board member of Friends of Brain Injured Children Inc. and is also a member, and past president, of Manuka Childcare Association Inc. a not for profit early learning centre in Canberra.
+Paul has previously been a Board member of Friends of Brain Injured Children Inc. and is also a member, and past president, of Manuka Childcare Association Inc. a not for profit early learning centre in Canberra.

 Paul’s wife Felicity is currently on the Board of FAST (Australia).

-Lysandra grew up in Queensland, lived in Western Australia for over a decade, but now lives in Brisbane with her husband Kieran, and their five children and two grandchildren.
-Joel, the eldest, has Angelman syndrome (Deletion).
+Lysandra grew up in Queensland, lived in Western Australia for over two decades, and now lives in Brisbane with her husband Kieran, and their five children and two grandchildren.
+Joel, the middle child, has Angelman syndrome (Deletion).

 Lysandra is a qualified nurse working in the Emergency Department at Queensland Children’s Hospital.

 Chloe lives in Hobart with her husband and their three children.
-Her eldest son, Jedd, has Angelman syndrome (type)
+Her eldest son, Jed, has Angelman syndrome.

 Chloe has been a marine science teacher in southern Tasmania for over 17 years.
 She has previously worked in environmental science, STEM and education of students with disabilities.